Sonja L. Lanehart

-Sonja L. Lanehart (born November 4, 1966) is an American linguist and professor of linguistics in the College of Social and Behavioral Sciences at the University of Arizona who has advanced the study of language use in the African American community.
+Sonja L. Lanehart (/ˈsɒndʒə ˈleɪnhɑːrt/; born November 4, 1966) is an American linguist and professor of linguistics in the College of Social and Behavioral Sciences at the University of Arizona who has advanced the study of language use in the African American community.
 Her work as a researcher, author, and editor includes African American English, education, literacy, identity, language variation, women's languages, intersectionality, and inclusivity within the African American community.
 Lanehart's sociolinguistic orientation prioritizes language as a phenomenon influenced by sociocultural and historical factors.
 She also utilizes the perspectives of Critical Race Theory and Black feminism in her work.
 Lanehart was the Brackenridge Endowed Chair in Literature and Humanities at the University of Texas at San Antonio from 2006 to 2019, and was selected by the Linguistic Society of America as a 2021 Fellow.

 Life and career

 Early life and family

 Lanehart was born on November 4, 1966, in the town of Picard in the Southern United States, where she lived until leaving to attend graduate school in Michigan.
 Until sixth grade, she lived in a Black, working-class neighborhood and attended a magnet school; her family then moved, and Lanehart went to a more integrated middle and high school.
 She describes her family as "middle-class."

 Lanehart cites her family as having a significant influence on her studies.
 Her book Sista, Speak!
 (2002) presents the narratives of five African American women all immediately related to Lanehart (including Lanehart, herself).
 Their struggles with literacy, due to a lack of education and opportunity, motivated her to create an outlet in which their stories could be told, and so she prioritizes supporting those closest to her through her work.
 Lanehart also acknowledges her husband, Paul, and her son, Isaac, as significant people in her life.